efe1235gusen2-design/EA-Soft-Minecraft-Launcher/TERMS_OF_SERVICE.md

 ## 4. Third-Party Content

 The Launcher can download mods, shaders, and resource packs from third-party sources such as Modrinth, and can sign in through Microsoft and ely.by.
-We do not own, control, or guarantee that third-party content or services.
+We do not own, control, or guarantee these third-party contents or services.
 Your use of them is subject to their own terms.
-We are not responsible for any third-party content's safety, legality, or behavior.
+We are not responsible for the safety, legality, or behavior of third-party content.

 ## 5. No Warranty